The Must-Dos in Cromwell

-Location: 803 Kawarau Gorge Rd, Kawarau Gorge
+Location: 803 Kawarau Gorge Road, Kawarau Gorge.

-9. Play a round of golf
+9. Play a Round of Golf

 Cromwell is also home to the Cromwell Golf Club, a year-round golf course in the middle of town.
 Get some travel buddies together and battle it out on the green among pretty views of the surrounding mountains.
-Choose between 9-hole or 18 holes and get stuck into New Zealand’s most popular participation sport!
+Choose between 9 holes or 18 holes and get stuck into New Zealand’s most popular participation sport!

-Location: The Dunes, Cromwell
+Location: The Dunes, Cromwell.

-10. Take on the walking trails
+10. Take on the Walking Trails

 There are eight fantastic walks in the Cromwell area.
 They’re a great free way of taking the scenery and seeing some relic of the gold mining history.
 Check out the Dunstan Lakeside walks for flat and easy strolls alongside this beautiful man-made lake.
 Or climb high on the Old Reservoir Track (30 minutes one way) that zigzags up to a former reservoir high above Lake Dunstan.
 And walk the Quartz-Reef Tailings for some interesting gold mining machinery and buildings on this 45-minute walk.